Portable Air Conditioner Reviews – Would One Help Your RV When It’s Really Hot?

 Portable Air Conditioner

-Pam and I spend a good portion of our full time RV living in warmer climates.
-We have wondered if a portable ac unit would help really cool the rig down when it’s in the nineties, and with high humidity?
-So we started looking at portable air conditioner reviews to see if we could find one that would work for us.
+Pam and I spend much of our full time RV living in warmer climates.
+We have wondered if a portable AC unit would help cool the rig down when it’s in the nineties and with high humidity.
+So, we started looking at portable air conditioner reviews to see if we could find one that would work for us.

-Our fifth wheel has two AC units: one is a 15k Btu unit, and the other is a 13.5K unit.
-They are in a ducted system, which makes the system quieter, but you do loose some cooling in the transfer.
-They mostly do a great job, but when you are in south Florida in the summer, they run an awful lot.
-Keeping it in the low 70’s means running them constantly.
-Doing that risks freezing up the cooling coils thereby possibly damaging the unit.
-So in order to get them to cycle, thermostat settings stay in the upper seventies during the day time.
+Our fifth wheel had two AC units: one was a 15k Btu unit, and the other was a 13.5K unit.
+They were installed in a ducted system, which makes the system quieter, but you do lose some cooling in the transfer.
+They mostly did a great job, but when you are in south Florida in the summer, they ran an awful lot.
+Keeping it in the low 70’s meant running them constantly.
+Doing that risks freezing up the cooling coils, thereby possibly damaging the unit.
+So to get them to cycle, thermostat settings stayed in the upper seventies during the day.

-So, after researching this option for the past year, this is what we have come up with, thanks to consumer reports.
-If you have been thinking like we have, perhaps the information we share here will help you as you consider this option too.
-It may save you some time as you are looking at portable air conditioner reviews.
+If you have been thinking of a portable air conditioner unit as we did, perhaps the information we share here will also help you consider this option.
+It may save you some time when you are looking at portable air conditioner reviews.

 Think of portable air conditioners as the cooling choice of last resort.
-They’re better than a fan but not much.
-That’s what Consumer Reports discovered in its tests of eight portable air conditioners that, despite their claims, barely got a room below sweltering let alone the 78 degrees.
+They’re better than a fan, but not much.
+That’s what Consumer Reports discovered in its tests of eight portable air conditioners that, despite their claims, barely got a room below sweltering, let alone 78 degrees.
 That’s considered the upper threshold of indoor comfort.

-Portable air conditioners are intended for homes in which window configurations or building regulations prevent installation of window units.
+Portable air conditioners are intended for homes in which window configurations or building regulations prevent the installation of window units.
 They can also be a consideration for small rooms like in an RV.
 But getting one is a compromise you may not want to make because they’re typically bigger, noisier, more expensive, and use more energy.
-In fact, retailers report that many portable air conditioners are returned each season by dissatisfied customers.
+Retailers report that dissatisfied customers return many portable air conditioners each season.

 How they work